PascalSpino/PADM_project/README.md

 **3. Formalize the constrained optimization problem using mathematical symbols and relationships**

-For this optimization problem, we would like to minimize the total trajectory time subject to the constrants:
+For this optimization problem, we would like to minimize the total trajectory time, subject to the constrants:
 - the trajectory begins in the specified start configuration,
 - the trajectory ends in the specified goal configuration,
 - the trajectory does not result in collision at any time,